Bergvca/string_grouper/README.md

 1. Create matches
 2. Manually inspect the results
-3. Add and remove matches were necessary
+3. Add and remove matches where necessary
-4. Create groups of similar Strings
+4. Create groups of similar strings

-The `StringGrouper` allows for this without having to re-calculate the cosine similarity matrix.
+The `StringGrouper` class allows for this without having to re-calculate the cosine similarity matrix.
 See below for an example.

 ```python